studio51/fluent-icons/README.md

 - [ ] Add a ViewComponent option
 - [ ] Add CSS fonts
-- [ ] Get rid of Nokogiri
+- [x] Get rid of Nokogiri
+- [x] Find a better way to store the icons. (updated: They are now stored in a JSON file)
-- [ ] Find a better way to store the icons, or better yet, use Github Actions to generate them automatically on new releases
+- [ ] Use Github Actions to update the build folder and generate the required schema automatically on new releases
-- [ ] Add a way to search them on Github Pages
+- [x] <s>Add a way to search them on Github Pages</s> (updated: https://fluenticons.co/ is pretty good)
 - [ ] Render raw SVG, instead of images, when previewing so we can dynamically set color and size, if needed
+- [ ] Include TailwindCSS extension to allow for dynamic color and size when rendering the icon

 ## Update

 To update the icons, run `bin/update`.
+This will copy all the icons from the FluentUI Icon library to the `lib/data/svg` directory and create the new `data.json` with the updated schema.

 ## Development